 By Ayya Kathrin Vimalañāṇī

 When we go forth as monastics, it is part of our ordination ceremony to be reminded of the “four requisites” that our lives depend on: Robes, food, lodgings, and medicines when we are sick.
 Other people will offer these basic necessities to us, so that we can practise the Buddhist path and attain liberation from suffering.
 As long as we have these four requisites, we have what we need for survival, and make it part of our practise to be content with and grateful for whatever is offered.
 We regularly reflect on the purpose of these requisites to use them in beneficial ways.
 This is the reflection for lodgings:

 “Wisely reflecting, I use the lodging: only to ward off cold, to ward off heat, to ward off the touch of flies, mosquitoes, wind, burning and creeping things, only to remove the danger from weather, and for living in seclusion.”

 A monastic dwelling is supposed to be small, simple, and easy to maintain.
 It should protect the inhabitant from adverse weather conditions, insects and other animals, and most importantly, offer a quiet, secluded space for meditation practise.
 Having the opportunity to meditate alone and in silence is a crucial prerequisite for developing deeper states of samādhi.

 At Tilorien moastery, the monastics are currently living in two bedrooms in the main building.
 It is our hope that we will be able to build two kutis in the future, so that conditions for practise will improve and more seclusion becomes possible.
-Having two kutis will also enable us to make the rooms in the house available to serious lay practitioners who would like to spend some time at the monastery and get a taste of monastic life.
-In our current situation, we are not able to accommodate any overnight visitors.
+Having two kutis will also enable us to make all the rooms in the house available to lay practitioners who would like to spend some time at the monastery and get a taste of monastic life.